atropos-null/LS/py119/py119_studyguide.md

 # Output: [('Betty', 25), ('John', 25), ('Anna', 30), ('Jack', 30)]
 ```

-Here, `person_key` returns `(age, name)`.
+We see `person_key` returns `(age, name)`.
 The list is first sorted by age.
 If two people have the same age (e.g., Betty and John, or Anna and Jack), their names are then used as the secondary sorting criterion.

 Here are all the built-in ways you can use for the key= argument (i.e., built-in functions, operators, or callables that come with Python and can be passed to `key=`):